Utility asking for 10% reduction in water use by commercial, residential customers

 - Contacting major water users to determine the potential for emergency water conservation and request that they reduce consumption

-- Evaluating emergency supply options such as bringing the Norwictown Well online which can provide an extra 1 million gallons of water per day.
+- Evaluating emergency supply options such as bringing the Norwichtown Well online which can provide NPU with an extra 1 million gallons of water per day.